 The existing challenges in the sphere of energy and transportation security need new efforts for diversification and development of the sphere of infrastructures, and here as well, we have an important role through establishing and fostering international cooperation.

-Increasing the role of women in all spheres of our society, protection, and advancement of women’s rights remains an important priority of our reforms.
+The increasing role of women in all spheres of our society, protection and advancement of women’s rights remains an important priority of our reforms.
 From this perspective, we highly value the implementation of the achievements reached in the multilateral framework, aimed at the protection of human rights.

 Adopting the national program on implementing the UN SC Resolution 1325 is an important point in the way of engaging women, who suffered from conflicts, into support programs.

 The existing challenges are very clear, but the political will to overcome them is even clearer.

 The Government of Armenia has an ambitious vision of development of Armenia, some provisions of which were outlined in the speech of Prime Minister of RA Nikol Pashinyan of August 5 in Stepanakert.

 The strategy of Armenia’s transformation is a result of an ambitious mind, all those serving their nation and motherland, including the members of Armenia’s diplomatic service, are bearers of that.

 We can accomplish all of this if we all believe and trust our strengths together.
 We are the initiators and we bear responsibility not only for relations with the host countries but each of you is also responsible for our entire system and generally for our state mission.
 Our overall success will depend on how engaged and consistent, initiative and dedicated each of you are.
 And the success of the Foreign Ministry is the security, development and dignity of the Republic of Armenia in the international fora.